 The Very Hungry Caterpillar Zombie

 Another parasitic wasp story involves an unlucky caterpillar.
 In this instance, the wasp injects the caterpillar with lots of eggs.
 The eggs grow inside the caterpillar but do not affect its internal organs.
 The caterpillar, in fact, lives a normal life.
-However, the wasp larvae are growing, causing the caterpillar to groom up like the gluttonous hero of Eric Carle’s Very Hungry Caterpillar.
+However, the wasp larvae are growing, causing the caterpillar to balloon in size like the gluttonous hero of Eric Carle’s Very Hungry Caterpillar.

 When the larvae mature, they climb out through the caterpillar’s skin.
 The larvae shed their exoskeletons on the way out, and these plug the holes in the caterpillar’s skin.